gardinbe/unify-cms/readme.md

 _Collections_ refer to schemas that can have multiple sets of content associated with it: it can be consumed many times (by collection items).

 This is intended for multiple content items which all share the same properties, such as a collection of users.

-## Project structure

-The application is split into two parts: the server/API, and the UI/web interface.

-The server/API is responsible for providing programmatic interfaces to access and modify the content on the site.
-It also serves a static build of the web interface.

-The web interface is a visual representation of the content stored on the server.
-It interacts with the server using internal APIs.

-## How to use

-If you want to use Unify with your application, you'll need to create a build of it.
-To do this:

-1. Ensure you've installed the project, as per **[Installation](#installation)**
-2. Navigate to the root of the project
-3. Run `yarn build`

-This will produce a build of the CMS at `[project-root]/build`.
-You can then copy/move this build to an existing project to integrate it.

-Once this is done, you'll need to install the dependencies for it:

-4. Navigate to the newly-created build
-5. Install the dependencies: `yarn install`
-6. Launch the CMS with `yarn start`

 ## Missing/TODO features